AbdulCodes-xhull/Nebatech_School/README.md

 My fist website development at Nebatech
+Coding it for genius,come learn from Nebatech School